AdobeDocs/workfront.pt-BR/help/quicksilver/planning/best-practices.md/model-campaign-hierarchy.md

 ---

-# A estrutura para o sucesso: modelar a hierarquia da campanha
+# A arquitetura do sucesso: modelar a hierarquia da campanha

 <!--see the file again for additional comments from Seth and others-->